KrystinCWL/LLM-Chatbot_Local_Groq-Llama_Google-Gemini_OpenAI/README.md

 # LLM-Chatbot_Local_Groq-Llama_Google-Gemini_OpenAI
-Integrate Large Language Models (LLMs) with a fully functioning application.
-Set up a server environment locally on laptop, creating an application using a database.
+1. Set up a server environment locally on a laptop, creating an application using a database.
+2. Integrate Large Language Models (LLMs) with a fully functioning application.
+3. Deploy the user management application with role-based access to the Smith IT server.

 The specific technologies are Python (Scripting), Flask (Application framework), and MySQL (database).
-Deploy the user management application with role-based access to Smith IT server.